 As of May 28, 2021, all M121A1 155mm projectiles have been safely destroyed in Kentucky.
 The M121A1 155mm projectile was made of forged steel and filled with six pounds of VX nerve agent.
 In total, the munition weighed more than 98 pounds.
 BGCAPP destroyed these weapons using neutralization.
 Metal parts were decontaminated and recycled in accordance with all environmental laws and regulations.

 VX Campaign Status: Underway | First munition destroyed July 9, 2021

 GB Campaign Status: Upcoming

 The M55 115mm rocket consists of a chemical agent filled M56 warhead attached to a M67 rocket motor.
 It has a diameter of 115 millimeters (4.44 inches) and weighs a total of 77.5 pounds within the M441 shipping and firing tube container.
 The warhead is filled with 10 pounds of VX nerve agent or 10.7 pounds of GB nerve agent.
-BGCAPP will destroy these weapons using neutralization in upcoming campaigns.
+BGCAPP is destroying these weapons using neutralization.
 The drained rocket warheads and overpacked munitions will be destroyed in a Static Detonation Chamber unit.